-NOTE to industry stakeholders who are not manufacturers: If you wish to use the facility specific tools within the Portal, you must first register and then create a "test facility" in your MyProfile page.
+NOTE to industry stakeholders who are not manufacturers: If you wish to use the facility specific tools within the SMS, you must first register and then create a "test facility" in your MyProfile page.
 This tool is not optimized for smart phones.

 For a facility to make measurable improvement in its sustainability performance, it needs to have a systematic approach for determining its current strengths and weaknesses in all facets of the business.
 This can be a challenging task for many organizations, especially smaller companies.
 This tool is designed to make this task easier, by providing a rigorous, structured and straightforward method for evaluating organizational performance against a wide array of sustainability metrics, customized for the food and beverage manufacturing industry.

 Important Note: This tool is targeted toward a facility (not corporate), and should be answered from the perspective of an individual facility.

 The objective of the self-assessment tool is to provide food and beverage manufacturing facilities with:

 - An objective assessment – including strengths and potential gaps of their performance in four areas of sustainability: strategic governance, environment, economic and social.

 - A benchmark in terms of how they are positioned relative to their food and beverage industry peers.